jentery/mdia360v2/prospectus.md

 # Prospectus

 The Prospectus prepares you for your Final Project in this course: either the [Essay Option](essay.html) or the [Exhibit Option](exhibit.html).
-Note that you needn't commit to one of those options to complete this assignment, but you should carefully review both option and ask me any questions you have before you proceed.
+Note that you don't need to commit to one of those options to complete this assignment, but you should carefully review both options and ask me any questions you have about the Final Project before you proceed.

 This assignment is *open-book*, meaning you are allowed to use the course website, the class notebook, your own notes, recordings of class sessions, the library, books, journal articles, games, and the internet to address the prompt.